 - If you’re allowed to go outside and have a car clean your car.
 If you have a garden do some gardening.
 These easy things don’t require a lot of energy, but they get you off your butt and into the mood for more.

 - Declutter your place.
 Pack clothing and box up household items you no longer need to drop-off at thrift/charity stores when it’s safe to do so.
 Ear-mark stuff you can sell and put them on eBay/Trade Me when the worst is over.
 This will also help you make some cash when there is nothing coming in.

 - Digitize your old photos, negatives and any important documents.

-- Get your finances in order: make a budget and cut your spending.
+- Get your finances in order: make a budget and cut out any spend that doesn’t give you value.
 If you’re expecting a refund do your tax return.
 Now is the time.

 - Update your will and speak to your loved ones about your final wishes.
 We’re not suggesting anything might happen to you.
-But once these things are sorted you can stop worrying about them.
+But once these things are sorted you can put them out of your mind.